 If you monitor your website’s backlink profile on a regular basis, it usually becomes apparent at some point that you have undesirable links that are pointing to your website.

 Before Google’s Penguin algorithm went live in 2012, whoever had the most backlinks won.
 This spurred the cheap link building offers from companies that are able to build thousands of links in a day.
 As irony has it, backlink removal services have become extremely popular since 2012 also!
 That is because buying cheap/bad links often gives your site short term gains, but will provide long term pains.

 Websites attract bad backlinks for various reasons.
 These include Google Analytics Ghost SPAM, Cheap link building and SEO services, or negative SEO that’s perpetrated from a competitor, or enemy.

-Although Google’s webspam team deny it, at Evolocity, we believe that whether you have been penalized by Google or not, removing low quality backlinks is crucial.
-You shouldn’t have backlinks in your link profile that are high risk, or those that you would feel uncomfortable explaining to others.
+Although Google’s webspam team deny it, at Evolocity, we believe that whether you have been penalized by Google or not, removing low quality risky backlinks is crucial.
+You shouldn’t have backlinks in your link profile that are high risk or those that you would feel uncomfortable explaining to your customers.

-There are three main reasons to invest in backlink removal.
+There are three main reasons to invest in a backlink removal service.
 These are listed in order of importance:

 - If you’ve been hit with a Google manual web spam penalty.
 In this case, Google will inform you of a penalty via the Google Search Console that your site has an “unnatural” link profile.
 This is a big problem, as your site won’t display in the Google Search Engine, until you resolve the issue.
 This is obviously the most urgent reason to clean up your backlinks.

 - Algorithmic penalty.
 As Google rolls out new algorithms almost daily, over time you may be affected by poor quality links.
 This is likely to become evident if your ranks drop significantly at a time when there’s a known Google algorithm change.
-Many tools, such as Moz will map your rankings against known Google Algorithms.
+Many tools, such as Moz and SEMRush will map your rankings against known Google Algorithms.

 - Preventative maintenance.
 Often, you have sites linking to your website that you are generally uncomfortable about.
 These links should be investigated further to avoid a future algorithmic or manual penalty.